ADD CONDITION

 Pregnancy

-There is no specific information available regarding the use of this medication during pregnancy, including safety concerns, dosage modifications, or special precautions that should be taken.
-Healthcare professionals should consider the lack of data when prescribing this medication to pregnant patients and weigh the potential risks and benefits.
-Women of childbearing potential should be counseled accordingly, and alternative treatment options may need to be considered in the context of pregnancy.
+There is currently no information available regarding the use of MGC HEALTH cough drops menthol sugar-free lozenge during pregnancy.
+This includes any safety concerns, dosage modifications, or special precautions that may be necessary for pregnant patients.
+Healthcare professionals should exercise caution and consider the lack of data when advising women of childbearing potential regarding the use of this product during pregnancy.

 Lactation